Richard Eskow and the burden of proof re. payday loans (Pt. 1)

 This is what Richard Eskow supports?

-It’s strange that Eskow supports this, because by the end of his Huffington Post rant, he seems to think it’s actually a good idea to allow states to make their own decisions regarding payday loans.
-But only moments before, he proposes that Congress form its own agency to regulate payday loans out of business.
+It’s strange that Eskow supports this, because by the end of his Huffington Post rant, he seems to think it’s actually a good idea to allow states to make their own decisions regarding payday and installment loans.
+But only moments before, he proposes that Congress form its own agency to regulate the payday cash advance industry out of business.
 It seems there’s some conflict in Eskow’s mindset over payday loans and other financial matters, if not out-and-out hypocrisy.
 However, let’s view the meat of his argument against payday loans, which is of primary interest.

 Payday loans ‘exploit helpless people,’ claims Eskow